danfmaia/CodeQuery-API/docs/prompts.md

 """
 """

-Query the tested file, the test file, and, if necessary, other files that may be useful to debug the error.
+Query the tested file, the test file, and, if necessary, other files that may be useful to fix the error.
 (Query at least 2 files.)
 ```

 ```